 In Year 5 we continue to develop ourselves as all round ‘learning leaders’.
-By making learning fun we are able to further develop our confidence, perseverance and resilience.
+This year marks the start of Upper Key Stage 2 and while the expectations are higher we will still continue to make learning fun by developing our confidence, perseverance and resilience.
 In doing so we not only learn better, but also set a good example to others.

-- Spellings – set on Monday and tested on Friday.
+Spellings – set on Monday, due in on Thursday and tested on Friday.

-We would like to take this opportunity to inform you that games is on Tuesdays and PE on Fridays.
-Games takes place outside (as much as the ever changing climate will allow), so appropriate outdoor kit is required, and PE takes place indoors, so PE shorts and t-shirt are sufficient.
+We would like to take this opportunity to inform you that PE lessons are on Monday, although PE kit should always be in school as there may be other opportunities for sport during the week.
+Each day the children are expected to take part in the daily mile.
+PE often takes place outside (as much as the ever changing climate will allow), so appropriate outdoor kit is required.

-If you have any questions or concerns during the year, please feel free to speak to one of the Year 5 teachers before or after school, or contact the office to make an appointment.
+If you have any questions or concerns during the year, please feel free to speak to me before or after school, or contact the office to make an appointment.